 This overwhelming 66% vote by the Northern controlled U. S.

-Congress proves that the North officially and openly supported
+Congress proves that the North officially and openly

-being opposed to slavery.
+pretensions of being opposed to slavery.

 Had the North been opposed to slavery, they would not have